Skip to main content

 Written by Josh

-Updated over a week ago
+Updated this week

-i.e. If the EUR/USD is within the Bollinger Bands:
+If EUR/USD is within the Bollinger Bands...

-*Please note that all screenshots and examples are only shown for the purpose of a technical demonstration and should not in any way be construed as recommending any type of trading strategy and they do not constitute any form of advice.
-Please click here for further explanation.
+Note: All screenshots and examples are for technical demonstration purposes only.
+They should not be considered as recommendations for any specific trading strategy, nor do they constitute any form of advice.
+Please click here for further explanation

 Did this answer your question?